Serge3leo/temp-cola/stackoverflow-1521607/Readme.md

 performance for any input arguments.
 IMHO, CPython implementation `float.is_integer()` uses `floor()`.

-GCC 14 (or the pre-release version of GCC 15) has incomplete support for `float128_t` (on budget processors, not POWER/SPARC).
+GCC 14 (or pre-release version of GCC 15) has incomplete support for `float128_t` (for budget processors, not POWER/SPARC).
 Therefore, in strict compliance with the standard, only one option is possible: `isint_denorm()'.
 In addition, non-standard integer types can be used: `isint_intN<float128_t, __int128>()`